ezechiaskumbu77/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Alx shell permission script
-14. Script that changes the owner and the group
+15. Script that changes the owner and the group as a symbolic link